anaisbetts/trickline/docs/perf-sync.md

 #### Concepts to Introduce (in order, i.e. drop stuff from the end)

-- "Model" aka ViewModels
-  - Easy to test!
-Just create them
-  - Properties that tell us when they change

 - Updatable
   - "A Lazy Promise"
   - Knows what it is Right Now, and how to get the Latest Version